Stepford Cuckoos: Conceptual changes

 In 2022, Grant Morrison addressed widespread rumors that they had intended for the first letter of the five Cuckoos' names (Sophie, Phoebe, Irma, Celeste and Esme) to be an acrostic for "SPICE", as a reference to the British pop group, the Spice Girls.
 Morrison specified that, two decades after the fact, they no longer remembered whether this had been deliberate.

 Regardless of Morrison's intentions, they never mentioned the name of the fifth Cuckoo during their run on New X-Men, and it was only later on that this fifth Cuckoo was named "Mindee" by Chuck Austen.
 However, writer Matt Fraction later rectified this, stating that Mindee's real first name was "Irma".

 They were first called the Stepford Cuckoos in New X-Men #123 (April 2002), which was also the first issue in which Esme was named.
 Sophie, Phoebe, Celeste, and Mindee were named in New X-Men #134 (January 2003), New X-Men #149 (January 2004), New X-Men #153 (April 2004), and New X-Men #156 (June 2004), respectively.
 In the New X-Men: Academy X Yearbook, their last name was confirmed as "Cuckoo" and their codename as the "Three-in-One".

 Reception

 In 2014, Entertainment Weekly ranked The Stepford Cuckoos 28th in their "Let's rank every X-Man ever" list.

 Other versions

 Age of X

-An alternate universe variant of the Stepford Cuckoos from Earth-11326 make minor appearances in X-Men: Legacy #245 as inmates of Fortress X.
+An alternate universe version of the Stepford Cuckoos from Earth-11326 make minor appearances in X-Men: Legacy #245 as inmates of Fortress X.

 Exiles

-An alternate universe variant of the Stepford Cuckoos from Earth-91172 appear in the Exiles one-shot Exiles: Days of Then and Now.
+An alternate universe version of the Stepford Cuckoos from Earth-91172 appear in the Exiles one-shot Exiles: Days of Then and Now.
 These versions are among the few remaining superhumans after Earth was devastated by the Annihilation Wave.
 Additionally, Sophie Cuckoo has detached herself from the two remaining Cuckoos, developed precognitive abilities, and begun dating Quentin Quire.

 Here Comes Tomorrow

-An alternate universe variant of the Stepford Cuckoos from Earth-15104 appear in "Here Comes Tomorrow".
+An alternate universe version of the Stepford Cuckoos from Earth-15104 appear in "Here Comes Tomorrow".
 These versions are members of the X-Men 150 years in the future and operate Cerebra.